All ingredients are individually packaged, but our central facility

 Prepare the Ingredients

 Stem Swiss chard.
 Coarsely chop leaves.
-Cut stems into ¼" dice.
+Cut stems into ¼" slices.
 Keep leaves and stems separate.
 Swiss chard may be rainbow (multi-color) or entirely green.
 Both are delicious!

 Pat pork chops dry, and season both sides with ¼ tsp. salt and coarse black pepper.

-Place acorn squash on prepared baking sheet and toss with 2 tsp. olive oil and ¼ tsp. salt.
+Place butternut squash on prepared baking sheet and toss with 2 tsp. olive oil and ¼ tsp. salt.
 Massage oil and seasoning into squash.

 Spread into a single layer and roast in hot oven until browned, 15-20 minutes.